Habrador/Unity-Programming-Patterns/_text/19-spatial-partition.md

 **When is it useful?**

 - Find the closest object to a character.
 This can be a really slow process if you have hundreds of objects around the character.
-And if you have soldiers fighting soldiers, you have to make that seach for each soldier.
+And if you have soldiers fighting soldiers, you have to make that search for each soldier.
 A better way is to divide the search-area so you don't have to search thorough all objects - just the ones closest to you.

 - To increase the performance of collision detection and raytracing.

+- To deactivate objects if they are far away from your character to improve performance.
+This is called culling.
+You can hide for example trees and AI far away don't have to update themselves.

+- In games with pathfinding, spatial partitioning can help optimize the search for valid paths.
+By organizing the game world into a navigation grid or spatial data structure, pathfinding algorithms can be restricted to search only within relevant partitions, reducing computation time.

 ## [Back](../)